-Nothing is remove from the queue by this function, that must be done with driver\deq.
+Nothing is remove from the queue by this function, that must be done with driver_deq.

-The returned array is suitable to use with the unix system call writev.
+The returned array is suitable to use with the Unix system call writev.

-This function can be called from an arbitrary thread if a port data lock [page 98] associated with the port is locked by the calling thread during the call.
+This function can be called from an arbitrary thread if a port data lock [page 122] associated with the port is locked by the calling thread during the call.

-int driver\enqv(ErlDrvPort port, ErlIOVec \ev, int skip)
+int driver_enqv(ErlDrvPort port, ErlIOVec ev, int skip)

 This function enqueues the data in ev, skipping the first skip bytes of it, at the end of the driver queue.
-It is faster than driver\enq, because the data doesn't have to be copied.
+It is faster than driver_enq, because the data doesn't have to be copied.

-This function can be called from an arbitrary thread if a port data lock [page 98] associated with the port is locked by the calling thread during the call.
+This function can be called from an arbitrary thread if a port data lock [page 122] associated with the port is locked by the calling thread during the call.

-int driver\pushqv(ErlDrvPort port, ErlIOVec \ev, int skip)
+int driver_pushqv(ErlDrvPort port, ErlIOVec ev, int skip)

 This function puts the data in ev, skipping the first skip bytes of it, at the head of the driver queue.
-It is faster than driver\pushq, because the data doesn't have to be copied.
-The return value is 0.
+It is faster than driver_pushq, because the data doesn't have to be copied.

-This function can be called from an arbitrary thread if a port data lock [page 98] associated with the port is locked by the calling thread during the call.
+This function can be called from an arbitrary thread if a port data lock [page 122] associated with the port is locked by the calling thread during the call.

-ErlDrvPDL driver\pdl\create(ErlDrvPort port)
+ErlDrvPDL driver_pdl_create(ErlDrvPort port)